Seven Facts About FHA Multifamily Loans

 - These loans typically have more upfront and closing costs.

-- They require adherence to the Davis-Bacon labor standards, which mandate that contractors and subcontractors must pay their laborers and mechanics employed under the contract no less than the locally prevailing wages and fringe benefits for corresponding work on similar projects in the area.
+- Certain FHA loans must adhere to the Davis-Bacon labor standards, which mandate that contractors and subcontractors must pay their laborers and mechanics employed under the contract no less than the locally prevailing wages and fringe benefits for corresponding work on similar projects in the area.

 At Arbor, relationships are the foundation of our business, and we’re committed to providing first-class service.
-As a Top 20 FHA Lender for the fourth year in a row in 2022, Arbor has strong relationships with HUD offices nationwide and utilizes best-in-class third-party vendors.
-We have the expertise and commitment to guide our clients through the entire loan process, and our team will work with you to customize the right loan solution for your needs.
+As a perennial Top 20 FHA Lender, Arbor has strong relationships with HUD offices nationwide, unique knowledge of local markets, and utilizes best-in-class third-party vendors.
+We have the expertise and commitment to guide our clients through the entire loan process, and our team will work with you to customize the right FHA multifamily loan solution for your needs.

 Contact us today to learn how Arbor can help you achieve your investment goals.